zenika-open-source/my-zenikanard/README.md

 Contributions, issues and feature requests are welcome!
 Feel free to check [issues page](https://github.com/zenika-open-source/my-zenikanard/issues).

+See the [Asset proposal documentation](./proposals/README.md), if you want to add a new asset to Pimp My Duck.

 All development instructions are explained in the [contributing guide](./.github/CONTRIBUTING.md).

 ## License